 Why You Should Take This Assessment

 Menopause is a normal biological event that marks the end of your reproductive years as a woman.
-It is the point when menstruation stops permanently.
+It is the point when menstruation stops for good.
 For most women, this does not happen overnight.
-Perimenopause is the transition period when your ovaries stop producing eggs, your body produces less estrogen and progesterone, and menstruation becomes less frequent, eventually stopping altogether.
-This transitional phase generally lasts from 1 to 3 years but may be as long as 4 to 5 years.
+Perimenopause occurs when your ovaries stop producing eggs, your body produces less estrogen and progesterone, and your periods occur less often, finally stopping for good.
+This phase can last about 4 to 8 years.

-Today, an estimated 50 million women in the United States have reached menopause and most women will spend at least one-third of their lives in or beyond menopause.
-Given these statistics, the symptoms and health risks associated with this phase of your life take on more significance than ever before.
+About 6000 women in the United States reach menopause every day.
+Most women will spend at least 40% of their lives postmenopausal.
+Given these statistics, the symptoms and health risks that come with menopause can have an impact on your life.

 The menopause assessment is designed to help you determine if you are menopausal or perimenopausal.
-If you are in either of these stages, this assessment will make practical suggestions for how to handle your symptoms and reduce the health risks associated with menopause.
+If you are in either of these stages, this assessment will offer practical suggestions on how to handle your symptoms and reduce the health risks linked with menopause.

 How Much Time This Assessment Will Take